CodiumTeam/docker-training/exercise-7/README.md

 > Why is the `--host=0.0.0.0` flag required?
 By default, when serving in development mode the app is only served via the localhost interface.
 In this case you may think that is what we are doing because you are opening `localhost` in the browser.
 However, the browser is running in the host, and when it arrives to the container via port exposing, is coming through a non-local network interface.
 This is a common issue when working with containers in development.

-Once the file is ready bring it up by running `docker-compose up`.
+Once the file is ready bring it up by running `docker compose up`.
 After the compilation is finished, open the browser to show [http://localhost:4200](http://localhost:4200).
 You should see the Angular application.

 If you modify the title of the application in the `src/app.component.ts` file you should see it refresh in the browser straight away.
 > If your files are in a non-Linux partition (i.e. Windows or Mac) you will need to add an extra option to the start command: `[ 'npm', 'start', '--', '--host=0.0.0.0', '--disable-host-check', '--poll', '2000']`, so it uses polling for file changes.